cgharford/EducationalPatientGames/README.md

-# Educational Patient Game Installation and Setup
+# Game Installation and Setup